Alpha generation platform

+Background

 Traditionally, quants have used tools such as MATLAB, R, C++ and other computer programming languages to create complex trading strategies that help them perform high-frequency trading.
 However, as market data volumes increase and more traders create financial models that deal with multi-asset class data, news sentiment data and more, quants must spend a large amount of time programming models, debugging code, and integrating multiple market data sources.
 This is why some firms have begun adding alpha generation platforms to their quant infrastructures.

 These platforms are often seen as a complement to traditional quantitative tools as they can help quantitative analysts process huge volumes of market data.
 With many of these platforms, users can write out models in English, program models using the platform's supported computer languages, or import strategies written in MATLAB, C++, R and other languages.
 Alpha generation platforms also often include data integration and storage capabilities through built-in database solutions that capture, standardize and store massive volumes of financial tick data.